shivangiupadhyay29/articles/README.md

 ## Few pointers on code level description:-
 1.Hocs like auth for `protecting urls`

-2.Hoc for setting the
+2.Hoc for setting the `document title of page.`
-# document title of page.

-3.new article and edit article ares some
-# routes that are protected and you will redirected to sign in url.
+3.new article and edit article ares some `routes that are protected and you will redirected to sign in url.`

 4.for Invalid  urls you will be directed as a fallback to
 # `Not found page`.

-# 5.token
-is not found you in local storage , the page will be again redirected to sign in page.
+5.`token` is not found you in local storage , the page will be again redirected to sign in page.

-# 6.localstorage
-is used as directed can be found in utils folder.
+6.`localstorage` is used as directed can be found in utils folder.

-# error boundary support
-at root level is provided.
+7. `error boundary` support at root level is provided.